 Roommates, neighbors, security, physical plant, grounds crew, housekeepers, on-call staff, and residential life staff may all be notified of the presence of the approved ESA in a particular space.

-The student, not the College, is responsible for the actions of the ESA including, but not limited to, any bodily injury or property damage.
-Students with ESAs are likely to be charged if additional cleaning or damage occurs as a result of having the animal on campus.
-The student is expected to pay these costs upon repair or cleaning.
+The student, not the College, is responsible for the actions of the ESA including, but not limited to, any bodily injury, property damage or additional cleaning.
+The student is expected to pay any costs incurred for repair or cleaning.
 In addition, the College retains the right to remove the ESA, at the owner’s expense, should the animal become a direct threat to the health and safety of others or violates these requirements in any way.
 The owner must provide the name and contact information of an off-campus person who is willing and able to take the animal in the event of an emergency.